10 Ways to Eat SMART

-Do you find your nutrition resolutions losing steam by February?
-Many of us make resolutions with great intentions, but tend to set unrealistic goals that quickly become overwhelming, resulting in abandoning them altogether.
+Do you find your nutrition goals losing steam throughout the year?
+Many of us set nutrition goals with great intentions, but tend to set unrealistic goals that quickly become overwhelming, resulting in abandoning them altogether.

 Before you throw in the towel, remember eating habits don’t change overnight.
 Rather than making drastic changes to your nutrition intake all at once through dieting, consider making small specific changes.
 Over time, small changes can add up to big improvements.
 Setting SMART goals can help break even your biggest nutrition goal into small, bite-sized successes.

 Many people ask about simple ways to improve their eating habits that are more likely to result in long-term habits and sustainable results.
 Let’s talk about 10 practical ways to improve your eating habits and examples of SMART goals to set for each!

 - Eat breakfast.